-Wide World Importers is replacing the accounting department’s 200 computers with computers running Windows Vista (or Windows 7).
-Shu would also like to deploy a Windows Server 2008, Windows Server 2008 R2, or Windows Server 2012 image to any newly leased servers in the U.S. office.
+Wide World Importers is replacing the accounting department’s 200 computers with computers running Windows 7 (or Windows 8.1).
+Shu would also like to deploy a Windows Server 2008 R2, Windows Server 2012 or Windows Server 2012 R2 image to any newly leased servers in the U.S. office.
 The servers in the German office and the branch sites are the responsibility of the local administrators.
 Currently, deployments at Wide World Importers are done by using RIS, and Shu wants to ensure that the existing computer building processes are preserved with the move to Windows Deployment Services.
 In addition, it is important that each computer is deployed with an operating system in a language that is appropriate for the users in that country or region.

 Shu chooses to use Windows Deployment Services because it enables him to do the following:

 Use appropriate language packs to reduce the required number of images.